 The renowned philosopher Friedrich Nietzsche once quipped that “an artist has no home in Europe except in Paris.”
 With 245 theaters, 147 museums and 69 art galleries; it’s clear that the city of lights is a haven for creative types.
 Factor into this, its high quality of life rating and vibrant food culture and you can easily understand why Paris is such an excellent choice for up-and-coming artists wishing to move abroad.

 Home to the world’s largest collection of art deco architecture, Miami is a lively cultural hub boasting a wealth of theaters, museums and art galleries.
 So this is a good choice for creative types hoping to move to the US.

 3. Prague, Czech Republic

-Prague has an excellent quality of life with low cost of living (just $640.15$ per month), but it also has a rich artistic legacy that is sure to appeal to creatives.
+Not only has Prague an excellent quality of life with low cost of living (just $640.15$ per month), but it also has a rich artistic legacy that is sure to appeal to creatives.
 With over 200 art galleries and 4 concert halls, this enchanting city is a wonderful option for those seeking an alternative to more cliched options.

 2. Dublin, Ireland